 K1 Visa Requirements

-K-1 Visa requirements and K-3 Visa requirements are essentially, Immigration officials want to ensure that the immigrant spouse or fiancé will not become a public charge (welfare recipient) once he or she enters the United States
+Immigration officials want to ensure that a K-1 fiancé will not become a public charge (welfare recipient) once he or she enters the United States

-When bringing a spouse or fiancé from Thailand to live permanently in the U.S, a petitioner must accept legal responsibility for financially supporting the spouse or fiancé.
-The petitioner accepts this responsibility and becomes a K-1 or K-3 sponsor by completing and signing a document called an Affidavit of Support.Income Requirement
+When bringing a fiancé from Thailand, the petitioner must accept legal responsibility for financially supporting the fiancé.
+The petitioner accepts this responsibility and becomes a K-1 sponsor by completing and signing a document called the I-134 Affidavit of Support.Income Requirement

-Part of the K-1 Visa requirements and the K-3 Visa requirements is to ensure that the petitioner is able to meet the income eligibility requirement in the Affidavit of Support he or she must show that his/her income is 125% of the poverty line.
-The chart below shows the current poverty guidelines for 2014 along with the calculation necessary to determine if a petitioner's income meets the 125% requirement.
-(Note: Active Duty military personnel need only show an income that meets the poverty guidelines level).
+Part of the K-1 Visa requirements is to ensure that the petitioner is able to meet the income eligibility requirement in the Affidavit of Support he or she must show that his/her income is 100% of the poverty line.
+The chart below shows the current poverty guidelines along with the calculation necessary to determine if a petitioner's income meets the 100% requirement.

 2014 Poverty Guidelines for Immigrant Visa Processing